 All students enrolled in the Department of Nursing have access to their records on request.
-The record may not be removed from the Nursing office.
-The academic record file includes admission and schedule information, clinical evaluations, copies of student papers, and any other materials the department or student deems important.
+The academic electronic file includes admission and schedule information.
+The Department of Nursing academic file may hold clinical evaluations, copies of student papers, and any other materials the department or student deems important.
 To minimize the risk of improper disclosure of any kind, academic and disciplinary records (if available) are separated.
 Data from the counseling and disciplinary records are not available to unauthorized persons on campus or to any person off campus except for compelling reasons.
-Students may request that certain university and/or personal correspondence is retained in the file.

 Students need to provide written consent for records to be shared outside the University.